lfe-cds/CDS-Registration/specifications/cdsc-wg1-01.md

 ## 6. Extensions <a id="extensions" href="#extensions" class="permalink">🔗</a>

-Other specifications MAY extend this specification to allow for seamless expansion in Server metadata and capabilities.
+Other specifications MAY extend this specification to allow for seamless expansion in Server metadata, capabilities, and coverage.

-[Metadata Object](#metadata-object-format), [Coverage Object](#coverage-object-format), and [Coverage Entry](#coverage-entry-format) MAY be extended by other specifications to allow for additional values to be possible in their object formats.
+[Metadata Object](#metadata-object-format), [Coverage Listing](#coverage-listing-format), and [Coverage Entry](#coverage-listing-format) MAY be extended by other specifications to allow for additional values to be possible in their object formats.
 When extending the object format, other specifications MUST reference the relevant section in this specification and denote that they are extending the object to add a new named value.
 The additional named value MUST be specified with a general description, the value's format, and whether the value is REQUIRED or OPTIONAL.

-The enumerated lists for valid [Infrastructure Types](#infrastructure-types), [Commodity Types](#commodity-types), [Server Capabilities](#server-capabilities), and [Coverage Entry Types](#coverage-entry-types) MAY be extended by other specifications to allow for additional strings to be valid.
+The enumerated lists for valid [Server Capabilities](#server-capabilities), [Coverage Listing Filters](#coverage-listing-filters), [Coverage Entry Types](#coverage-entry-types), [Capability Roles](#capability-roles), [Infrastructure Types](#infrastructure-types), [Commodity Types](#commodity-types), and  MAY be extended by other specifications to allow for additional strings to be valid.
 When extending enumerated list, other specifications MUST reference the relevant section in this specification and denote that they are extending the list to add a new string.
 The additional string MUST be specified with a description of what that string means when it is included in the relevant array.